-The organization's purpose is to recognize the academic achievement of students in the study of Associate in Applied Science Degree in Nursing.
-The society shall encourage the pursuit of advance degrees in the profession of nursing as well as continuing education as a life-long professional responsibility.
-Additionally, the society shall participate in the recruitment of qualified individuals into the profession of nursing.
-Minimum GPA requirement and one-time membership fee required.
+Alpha Delta Nu recognizes the academic achievement of students studying for an Associate Degree in Applied Science in Nursing.
+The society encourages the pursuit of advanced degrees in the profession of nursing, as well as continuing education as a life-long professional responsibility.
+Additionally, the society participates in the recruitment of qualified individuals into the profession of nursing.
+A minimum GPA and one-time membership fee are required

-• Formal induction ceremonies for members
+• Formal induction ceremony for members

-Advisors: Dr. Michelle Evans, FOXVLY 107, ext.
+Advisors: Dr. Michelle Evans, FOXVLY 111, ext.
 3903 Laurel Krueger, FOXVLY 118, ext.
 3907 Marjie Schoolfield, FOXVLY 119, ext.
 3908